CUB: Benchmarking Context Utilisation Techniques for Language Models: CUB: A Context Utilisation Benchmark

 \subsection{Hyperparameter Search}

-For CMTs requiring hyperparameter tuning, we use the validation set of each dataset to select values that maximise the average BCU across all context types, unless a method-specific tuning procedure is explicitly specified.
+For CMTs requiring hyperparameter tuning, we use the validation set of each dataset to select values that maximise the average BCU across all context types, unless a method-specific tuning procedure is explicitly specified (see \Cref{app:hyperparameter_search}).
 This ensures a fair comparison between CMTs.
-Further details are shown in Appendix \ref{app:hyperparameter_search}.